Website Sponsored By:

 L – Launch ideas through collaboration and competition

-$60,000 in prizes will be awarded to Pitch Contestant winners!
+Up to $60,000 will be awarded to Pitch Contestant winners!

 P.R.O.P.E.L. is made possible by InnovateAL and the Huntsville/Madison County Chamber Foundation.